FunGeST/Palimpsest/README.md

 * `POS_1`: Position of the first breakpoint.
 A positive integer.
 * `CHROM_2`: Chromosome of the second breakpoint.
 Between chr1 and chr22 or the chrX or chrY ('chr' prefix required).
 * `POS_2`: Position of the second breakpoint.
 A positive integer.
-* `Tumour_Varcount`: Column for variant allele count information.
+* `Tumor_Varcount`: Column for variant allele count information.
-* `Tumour_Depth`: Column for tumor sequencing depth information.
+* `Tumor_Depth`: Column for tumour sequencing depth information.
 * `Normal_Depth`: Column for normal sequencing depth information.
-* `Driver`: OPTIONAL column indicating the driver events to be annotated in tumor history plots.
+* `Driver`: OPTIONAL column indicating the driver events to be annotated in tumour history plots.

 Running Palimpsest